krayvyn/Treasury-Test/README.md

   registered in `samples.py`.
 If the corresponding image files aren't committed, the sample endpoint returns a helpful 500 rather than silently failing.

+## Render Optimization
+**Free-tier performance tuning.** Initial warm-request timing on Render's 0.1 vCPU free tier was ~18s per label using PNG + LANCZOS preprocessing and `max_tokens=1500` on the vision response.
+Profiling showed the CPU was spending most of that time on Pillow encode and waiting for the larger token stream.
+Switching to JPEG output, BILINEAR resize, and `max_tokens=800` brought warm requests under the 5s bar Sarah called out.
+  First request after 15 min idle still takes ~20s to wake the container — a free-tier artifact, not a production concern.

 ## What's missing that a production build would need